 NID conducts ongoing analysis of its supply reliability and reports on current understanding through its various planning efforts including the Urban Water Management Plan, Plan for Water, Staff Reports to Board, Raw Water Master Plan, and others.
-Plan for Water is the District's overarching integrated water resources planning effort.
-As part of the Plan for Water process, NID has developed a climate change hydrologic model to project and analyze supply availability under different climate change scenarios.
+As part of the Plan for Water process, NID has developed a climate change hydrologic model to project and analyse supply availability under different climate change scenarios.
 Findings from this process will then be used to identify and evaluate mitigation measures.
 Mitigation measures could include the following:

-- Data gathering and information analysis enhancement to further inform decision making

-- Hydrologic modeling enhancements

-- Demand reduction measures

-- Supply augmentation opportunities
+Data gathering and information analysis enhancement to further inform decision making Hydrologic modeling enhancements Demand reduction measures Supply augmentation opportunities Policy enhancements

-- Policy enhancements